 Nicor Gas will work to develop a beta interactive mapping mechanism.
 A draft mapping mechanism will be reviewed with the SAG Reporting Working Group for feedback by the end of Q2 2024.

-Reporting Location: Annually, in Q4 reports
+Reporting Location: Annually, in Q2 utility reports for the previous program year.